 Honestly, flip-flops could probably win the award for worst shoe!!

-Flip flops can be BAD NEWS for your feet because these shoes DO NOT have adequate foot support and, as a result, can lead to foot pain.
+Flip flops can be BAD NEWS for your feet because it does not have adequate foot support and, as a result, can lead to foot pain.
 While ballet flats may not typically affect a wide range of people, flip flops, on the other hand, could cast a wide net and come back with lots of victims!
 Research studies have shown that flip-flops increase peak plantar fascia pressures, and these types of shoes can place the feet at a greater risk for pathologic abnormalities [3].

 4. Sandals